rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 >Example:
 >Title proper: <CITE>[The great triumphal chariot of Maximilian I]</CITE>
 >Note on title: <CITE>Title from Bartsch, 1001.339</CITE>
->(*Comment*: A separate note is used to provide a full citation for the reference to the published description.)
+>(*Comment*: A separate note is used to provide a full citation for the reference to the published description)

 <a name="0.1.7.4">0.1.7.4</a> *Optionally*, *if* consulting a potential source other than the manifestation being described *and* the potential source does not provide additional information, record a note to indicate that additional information was not found in the source.